Chantel Brink

 Limit Alcohol

-According to the Dietary Guidelines for Americans, moderate alcohol consumption is defined as having up to 1 drink per day for women and up to 2 drinks per day for men.
-This definition is referring to the amount consumed on any single day and is not intended as an average over several days.
+Excessive alcohol intake may decrease absorption of B12 interfering with the body’s ability to produce intrinsic factor, the protein required for the body to absorb B12.
+(8) According to the Dietary Guidelines for Americans, moderate alcohol consumption is defined as having up to 1 drink per day for women and up to 2 drinks per day for men.
+This definition refers to the amount consumed on any single day and is not intended as an average over several days.

 Proper Calcium Intake